Classic Shortbread Cookies

 Fat works in baking to shorten gluten strands.
 This is actually where the vegetable fat “shortening” gets its name.
 Because shortbread cookies have a high ratio of butter (fat) in them, they are very light and tender and this is where the name shortbread comes from.

 Shortbread cookies, butter cookies, and sugar cookies are all closely related but they do have a few differences.
-Shortbread cookies have the highest ratio of butter in them.
-This makes shortbread cookies the butteriest in flavor and also the crumbliest texture.
+Shortbread cookies have the highest ratio of butter.
+This makes shortbread cookies the most buttery in flavor and also the crumbliest texture.

 Butter cookies have the same ingredients as shortbread cookies (butter, sugar, salt, and flour) however the sugar and flour ratio is slightly higher in these cookies compared to shortbread cookies.
-Butter cookies taste slightly sweeter and also hold their shape a bit better than shortbread cookies.
-Butter cookies are often used for cutout cookies because of this.
+They taste slightly sweeter and also hold their shape a bit better than shortbread cookies.
+Butter cookies are often used for cut-out cookies because of this.

 How to Make Shortbread Cookies